 Our staff are committed to providing an excellent education for all of our children.
+"Pupils throughout the school are making rapid progress" (Ofsted 2017).

-"Beulah children treat each other with respect and show high standards of behaviour at playtimes and lunchtimes" (Ofsted 2014).
+"Beulah children treat each other with respect and show high standards of behaviour.
+"Pupil's behaviour is good"...
+"They respect others of different faiths and cultures" (Ofsted 2017).